About

 Today

-I love to read; books, blogs, articles and newsletters.
+I'm always reading; books, blogs, articles and newsletters.
 About business, investing, crime, and legal dramas.
 If a book hooks me, I can read very fast.
 I once read 10 books in 10 days (traffic management operative is a pretty boring job).
 I recently started keeping a list of the books I have read.
 It has helped me know a little about a lot.

 I am fascinated by the how the world works and the relationships between everything.
 I like to think about why things are the way they are and what might change in the future.
 I think long-term and plan far ahead.